Annabell, my firstborn, will turn ten this year.

 How a decade has passed since her birth, I cannot comprehend.
 When she hugs me, I can kiss the top of her head without bending over.

 That cannot be true.
 Not about this little peanut who left the hospital at 5 ½ pounds.

 I poured myself into her those first two years.
 Once I muscled through sleep deprivation, being a mom was bliss.
 I was a stay-at-homer, she was my only child.
-I didn’t fully appreciate the preciousness of that fleeting arrangement until Liam came along two years later, nor did I understand the relative ease of managing two littles until Avivah joined our brood through adoption in 2011.
+I didn’t fully appreciate the preciousness of that fleeting arrangement until Liam came along two years later, nor did I understand the relative ease of managing two littles until Avivah joined our brood in 2011.

 Keeping three children alive is hard work.
 Gone are the days of sprawling on the floor beside my toddler, playing Weebles and silly-singing the morning away.
 Gone are quiet afternoons when my singular care was not to wake the napping baby.